openclimatefix/india-forecast-app/README.md

 make docker.build
 ```

-Run the image (this example invokes app.py and passes the help flag)
+Create a container from the image.
+This example runs the application and writes the results to stdout.\
+Replace `{DB_URL}` with a postgres DB connection string.\
+*N.B if the database host is `localhost` on the host machine, replace `localhost` with `host.docker.internal` so that docker can access the database from within the container*
 ```
-docker run -it --rm ocf/india-forecast-app --help
+docker run -it --rm -e DB_URL={DB_URL} -e NWP_ZARR_PATH=./nwp.zarr ocf/india-forecast-app
 ```